Election Rules

 The Count

-For electronic counts, candidates will be sent the count sheet in order to scrutinise and ask questions to the Returning Officer.
+For electronic counts, candidates will be sent the count sheet in order to scrutinise and ask questions to the DRO.
 In line with NUS’ Privacy Policy we are unable to share voter information with candidates or their representatives but will provide as much anonymised information as possible to ensure transparency.
 In the event of a paper count taking place, candidates may send one observer to the count for their election but cannot attend the election count themselves.

 Announcing the Result